 Now to be fair it’s hardly surprising that parents will have a negative image of backpacking or gap years when they hear of idiot tourists stripping off on a Malaysian mountain in the mass media and all they see is stereotypical nonsense from the gap year industry itself.

 To be fair on them some of the concern is understandable, you are after all their child, their loved one, and this is most likely going to be the first time you are away from them in an uncontrolled environment where you are quite literally and figuratively going to be fending for yourself, (your dad can’t come and pick you up at 3am like he can when you are at uni a few cities away!)

-And that is a scary thing for them.
+You have to remember that is a very scary thing for them.

 Add that to the preconceptions they have of the big wide world after listening to the overblown safety advice from the government and the mass media news reports of all hell breaking loose everywhere (again).
 Most of that is utter nonsense of course, but it makes the fear a little bit understandable, even if it is misplaced.

 Don’t worry, most parents come round to the idea of your gap year eventually.
 A lot of it is all about how you approach them.